This post will show you that it is possible to lower your bills — quite a few of them — simply by asking service providers for better rates.

 There you have it — a great way to lower your bills is sometimes just a matter of asking.
 That would never have occurred to me five years ago, but I’m very grateful for the cell phone provider who gave me that tip.
 I’ve saved a bundle over these past several years, and I’ll bet you can too!

 Head over to FITnancials for 15+ Finance Bloggers Share Their Top Money Saving Tips.
 My bill-lowering tip is one of the features — thank you to Alexis for mentioning me!

-For more FREE financial tools, I love using Credit Sesame for help with credit scores, debt, loans, and a FREE customized financial profile!
-Where else can you get so many things without having to enter in your credit card number?
-You can even get your credit score for FREE!
+For more FREE financial tools, I love using Credit Sesame for help with credit scores, debt, loans, and a FREE customized financial profile.
+You get a free credit score without having to enter your credit card number.

-Let me know in the comments if you’ve had any luck lowering bills this way.
-I’d love to know about your tips and successes!
+Let me know in the comments if you’ve had any luck lowering bills this way or if you have other great tips!